Theatre Arts Department (THA)

 MUS/THA 310 Cr.3

 This course examines the process of acting through song and verse.
 Its purpose is to explore a variety of theoretical and practical approaches integrating acting, vocal and stylistic techniques which support and strengthen each other.
 Prerequisite: THA 220 or THA 222; MUS 235, MUS 236, MUS 237, MUS 238.
+(Cross-listed with MUS/THA; may only earn credit in one department.)
 Offered Fall - Odd Numbered Years.

 THA 320 Cr.3

 Acting II: Characterization

 Theory and practice of realistic acting techniques and textual analysis in the development of characterization.
 Monologues and scenes from realistic drama to be performed.
 Prerequisite: THA 220.
 Offered Fall.

 Theory and practice of advanced techniques of acting with emphasis on styles of acting from Greek to the present.
 Monologues and scenes from various theatrical periods to be performed.
 Prerequisite: THA 220, THA 320.
 Offered Spring.

 MUS/THA 324 Cr.3

 Students work together in a workshop format to rehearse and eventually perform a cabaret set consisting of ensemble numbers, duets and solos on a common theme.
 Each number will be carefully rehearsed and staged.
 This is a studio course requiring active and regular participation.
 Repeatable for credit - maximum six.
 Prerequisite: admission to the music theatre emphasis.
 (Cross-listed with MUS/THA; may only earn credit in one department.)
 Offered Fall - Even Numbered Years.